 Dominantly Inherited Alzheimer Network Trials Unit (DIAN-TU)

 Mutations on three genes are known to cause a rare form of Alzheimer’s disease that accounts for less than 1 percent of cases.
 When a person has one of these mutations, he or she has a 95 to 100 percent chance of developing Alzheimer’s.
 DIAN-TU hopes to slow or stop the development of Alzheimer’s in these individuals with experimental drugs.
 Two drugs, gantenerumab and solanezumab, are currently being tested.
 Both are designed to help remove excess beta-amyloid in the brain.
 The brain changes of people with this form of Alzheimer’s are very similar to the brain changes of those with the more common sporadic form of Alzheimer’s disease.
-It’s possible that a drug that slows or stops Alzheimer’s in DIAN-TU participants will also slow or stop Alzheimer’s in people with or at high risk of sporadic Alzheimer’s.
+It’s possible that a drug that slows or stop Alzheimer’s in DIAN-TU participants will also slow or stop the in people living with, or who are at high risk of, sporadic Alzheimer’s.
 The study is expected to conclude in March 2021.

 The Alzheimer's Prevention Initiative (API)